Siddhesh-Agarwal/Python-Projects/README.md

 # Python-Projects
-A collection of many small projects in python
+A collection of large variety of projects in python
 ___________________________________________________________

 ## Introduction